 How Seattle U compares across our verified dataset

-15 of 150 verified schools in our dataset use unclear or unpublished displacement.
+244 of 750 verified schools in our dataset use cost-of-attendance cap displacement.

-Seattle U is in the modest minority (15 schools share this category).
+Seattle U is in a recognizable cluster (244 schools share this category).
 That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Sources used on this page